-This piece is a compilation of great advice that real estate agents and home owners have submitted to us on the topic of what first-time home buyers should know.
+This piece is a compilation of great advice from real estate agents and homeowners on the topic of what first-time home buyers should know.
 I strongly recommend reading through each comment — it could potentially save you a significant amount of money and headache!

 The most common piece of advice that real estate agents commented on, by the way, is always get a home inspection.
 It may cost you $250-500 and can easily save you far more than that.
 But beyond that, these are the points people made, along with links to the full comment:

 - Just because you have a pre-approval letter, doesn’t mean you’re guaranteed a loan (link)

 - Consider hiring an attorney who can ensure things are up to scratch (link)

 - Consider how long you’ll stay in a property (link)

 - Know your credit score (link)